 - Dangerous and controlled substances (narcotics, psychotropic medicines, etc.); - Quality control and quality assurance of registration, licensing, inspection, monitoring, and evaluation; and, - Personnel training in personal hygiene, sanitation, and proper use of protective clothing.
 Figure 9.1 shows storage and distribution practices for maintaining minimal levels of quality assurance and quality control as explained in this chapter.

 Receive Incoming Goods Storage Dispatch/Delivery Transportation 1.
 Follow SOP for receiving goods, including checking for completeness, accuracy, and validity of documents.
 Follow SOP for good storage practice.
-Check tempera- ture, humidity, and ventilation.
-1. Follow SOP for dispatching goods, including checking for completeness, accuracy, and validity of documents.
+Check temperature, humidity, and ventilation.
+Place each drug in 1.
+Follow SOP for dispatching goods, including checking for completeness, accuracy, and validity of documents.
 1. Follow SOP for dispatching goods, in cluding checking for completeness, accuracy, and validity of documents.
-Quarantine.^a Perform visual/physical inspection for name of drug, strength, dosage form, quantity, labeling, and packaging.
-Take suspected or random samples to lab for testing.
-3. Place each drug in its designated space.4.
-Update stock card or product register.
-2. Perform visual in- spections for name of drug, strength, dosage form, quantity, label- ing, and packaging.
-Pay attention to mode of transport, transport conditions (i.e., temperature and humidity), and trans- port duration.
+3. Place each drug in its designated space.
+3. Perform viual/physical inspection for name of drug, trength, dosage form, quantity, labeling, and backaging.
+4. Update stock card or product register.
+2. Perform visual inspections for name of drug, strength, dosage form, quantity, labeling, and packaging.
+Pay attention to mode of transport, transport conditions (i.e., temperature and humidity), and transport duration.
 Pay attention to products requiring low temperature.
 5. Record any damages and discrepancies.
 6. Report the damages and discrepancies to the manager and communicate with suppliers, if necessary. ^b a.
 All incoming shipments must be quarantined until the receiving report is cleared by authorized personnel for release into their allocated storage positions.